-You may visit the UVA CH intranet homepage and search for the policy.
+You may go to the UVA CH intranet homepage and search for a specific policy.

 Patient complaints and grievances

 The patient should have reasonable expectations of care and service and we should address those expectations in a timely, reasonable, and consistent manner.